Maine Court Records

 What is an Uncontested Divorce in Maine?

-Where to get an Uncontested Divorce Form in Maine
+Where To Get An Uncontested Divorce Form in Maine

-Divorce forms are available at the office of the clerk of the district court in the county where either spouse resides.
+Divorce forms are available at the office of the district court clerk in the county where either spouse resides.
 To obtain the forms, either spouse must meet Maine residency requirements.
 The judiciary also provides divorce forms online.
 The divorce packet to download depends on whether there are children involved in the marriage.
 Furthermore, the intending divorcee must follow the judicial instructions for filing for divorce in Maine.

-Note that documents in divorce records that contain sensitive information such as social security numbers are unavailable to unauthorized persons.
+Note that documents in divorce records that contain sensitive information, such as Social Security numbers, are unavailable to unauthorized persons.
 The court may also sequester divorce records from the public domain if the divorcees petition the court to seal the divorce records.

 Consequently, only the entities privy to the case and authorized government officials may access the divorce record.
 Other persons need a court order to access the sealed divorce records.
 Even with a court order, the clerk will redact sensitive information before allowing a third party to peruse the divorce records.